IkarosKappler/plotboilerplate/README.md

  * Destroy installed vertex listeners from vertices after removing them (like the Bézier auto-adjuster).
  * Port all demos from vanilla JS to TypeScript.
  * Remove the Touchy.js integration soon.
+ * Add a TouchHandler (such as the MouseHandler)?
+Add this to the main demo to keep track of touch positions?

 ### Todos for future Version 2